BLUE RHINO AI

 • Don't move closer or farther during a take (only between videos)

-• Don't speak in a flat, monotone voice — talk like a human, not a robot
+• Don't speak in a flat, monotone voice for every video — mix up the energy

-Select all 5 clips below — each one matches a specific framing.
+Select your clips below — each one matches a specific framing.
+All 5 is ideal, but you can upload as few as 2 to get started.
 Max 2 GB per file.
 Best on Wi‑Fi.
 Don't close this tab during upload.

 Best on Wi‑Fi • Don't close this tab during upload